Back to top

-An anal fissure is a small tear or ulcer (open sore) in the skin just inside your anus (bottom).
-It causes severe pain and, sometimes, bleeding when you have a bowel movement (poo).
-Anal fissures often go away by themselves with some simple self-help measures.
-But if they don’t, there are several treatments that can help.
+An anal fissure is a small tear or open sore (ulcer) in the skin just inside your anus (bottom or back passage).
+It causes pain and sometimes bleeding when you have a bowel movement (poo).
+Anal fissures are common and often go away by themselves.
+But if they don’t, there are treatments that can help.

 Causes of anal fissure

-For most people who develop an anal fissure, there isn’t any obvious reason why.
-This is called a primary anal fissure.
-It’s often thought to be the result of a hard or painful bowel movement damaging your anal canal.
-This can cause the muscles around your anus (the internal sphincter muscles) to spasm and tense up, making you more likely to tear.
+It’s often thought to be caused by hard or painful bowel movements.
+These can cause the muscles around your anus to tense up and spasm, making your anus more likely to tear.
 It also reduces the blood supply to the area, which makes it harder for any tears to heal.

-- Constipation – passing a hard poo can cause a tear.
+- constipation – a hard poo can cause a tear

-- Being pregnant or giving birth – this can put pressure on your perineum (the area between your anus and vulva).
+- pregnancy or giving birth – this can put pressure on the area between the anus and vulva (your perineum)

-- Having an inflammatory bowel disease such as Crohn’s disease.
+- inflammatory bowel disease such as Crohn’s disease

-- Having a sexually transmitted infection or a skin infection.
+- a sexually transmitted infection or a skin infection

-- Taking medicines such as painkillers containing opioids or having chemotherapy.
+- medicines that are constipating such as opioid painkillers or some chemotherapy drugs

-- Having had trauma to your anus – for example, through having anal sex or through surgery.
+- trauma to your anus – for example, through having anal sex or through surgery

 Symptoms of anal fissure

-- Bleeding when you poo.
-Not everyone has bleeding with an anal fissure.
-But if you do, you might see blood in the toilet bowl or on the toilet paper after you’ve had a poo.
+- bleeding from your anus – you might see blood in the toilet or on the toilet paper after you’ve had a poo

 These symptoms may not always be due to an anal fissure.
 Other conditions, like piles (haemorrhoids) can cause similar symptoms.
-If you have any of the symptoms above, contact your GP for advice.
-It’s always important to seek medical advice if you notice bleeding from your bottom.
+If you have any of the symptoms above, contact a GP for advice.
+You should always seek medical advice if you notice bleeding from your bottom.

 Diagnosis of anal fissure

-Your GP will usually be able to diagnose an anal fissure by asking about your symptoms and examining you.
-They’ll ask you to describe your symptoms and how long you’ve had them.
-They may also ask you about your health in general and your medical history.
+A GP will usually be able to diagnose an anal fissure by asking about your symptoms and examining you.

-Your doctor will examine you by asking you to lie on your side with your knees bent towards your chest.
-They’ll then gently part your buttocks to examine the area and see if there’s a fissure.
+- examine you by asking you to lie on your side with your knees bent towards your chest

 Hello, I am Dr Naveen Puri, I am one of the GPs within Bupa Health Clinics.